vishalwork08/nameservers/README.md

 # Lookup for Name-Servers of a domain
-The application, built using NodeJS & ReactJS allows a user to fetch sundomains, name servers & IPs of a searched domain URL.
+The application, built using NodeJS & ReactJS allows a user to fetch subdomains, nameservers & IPs of a searched domain URL.
 It makes use of the subquest depedency in the backend .